Empowering Healthcare Practitioners with Language Models: Structuring Speech Transcripts in Two Real-World Clinical Applications: Data Creation Methods

 Accurate nurse-observation extraction relies on comprehensive ontologies such as LOINC \cite{vreeman2018loinc,mcknight2019effective,loinc2025}, yet our seed notes did not align properly with LOINC.
 We therefore created an ontology before synthesizing new data:

-\begin{enumerate} \item \textbf{Observation mining}: The LLM iteratively extracted observation phrases (e.g., “dark yellow”) and linked them to clinical concepts (e.g., “urine colour”) from the 80 notes, yielding 547 unique observations. \item \textbf{Concept consolidation}: We distilled these observations into 97 clinical concepts and assigned each a data type among boolean, integer, string, single-choice, or multi-choice. \item \textbf{Ontology expansion}: Leveraging the model’s medical knowledge, we asked it to propose additional concepts with example phrasings, expanding the ontology to 193 concepts, which an experienced nurse then validated and corrected. \item \textbf{Scenario generation}: We prompted the LLM with the final concept set to craft coherent patient-case rationale and compatible observation combinations. \item \textbf{Dictation synthesis}: Each scenario was transformed into a realistic nurse dictation that included natural speech disfluencies and on-the-fly corrections. \item \textbf{Gold-standard labeling}: Expert nurse annotators verified the synthetic transcripts, and produced reference annotations for a total of 223 dictations that contain 3000 observations. \end{enumerate}
+\begin{enumerate} \item \textbf{Observation mining}: The LLM iteratively extracted observation phrases (e.g., “dark yellow”) and linked them to clinical concepts (e.g., “urine colour”) from the 80 notes, yielding 547 unique observations. \item \textbf{Concept consolidation}: We distilled these observations into 97 clinical concepts and assigned each a data type among boolean, integer, string, single-choice, or multi-choice. \item \textbf{Ontology expansion}: Leveraging the model’s medical knowledge, we asked it to propose additional concepts with example phrasings, expanding the ontology to 193 concepts, which an experienced nurse then validated and corrected. \item \textbf{Scenario generation}: We prompted the LLM with the final concept set to craft coherent patient-case rationale and compatible observation combinations. \item \textbf{Dictation synthesis}: Each scenario along with 5 randomly sampled seed dictations are passed to the LLM to generate a realistic nurse dictation that includes natural speech disfluencies and on-the-fly corrections. \item \textbf{Gold-standard labeling}: Expert nurse annotators verified the synthetic transcripts, and produced reference annotations using the ontology build at step 3 for a total of 223 dictations that contain 3000 observations. \end{enumerate}